 On average, Arkansas homeowners pay just $977 annually in property taxes, one of the lowest nationwide.
 This makes this state attractive for landlords chasing higher rental cash flow.

-Just like many of its Southern neighbors, the state prohibits cities and local governments from enacting rent control.
+Like many Southern neighbors, the state prohibits cities and local governments from enacting rent control.
 Plus, the state doesn’t have an implied warranty of habitability.
 This means it doesn’t force landlords into a default commitment to handle repairs and maintenance, only stepping in if the lease includes this commitment.

 Evictions in the state are also relatively fast.
 The process takes about two to four weeks from start to finish.
-And should you need to terminate a lease?
-As long as you give a heads-up equivalent to one rental period on oral agreements, or follow the terms as specified in a written lease, you’re all set.
-Provided you follow these rules, you practically don’t need a reason to terminate a lease in Arkansas.
+Should you terminate a lease?
+You’re all set as long as you give a heads-up equivalent to one rental period on oral agreements or follow the terms specified in a written lease.
+If you follow these rules, you don’t need a reason to terminate a lease in Arkansas.

 10. Indiana

 Indiana isn’t just ranked one of the landlord-friendly states because of its low property taxes (averaging only $1,467 a year).
-It’s also attractive because you don’t need a special license to start renting out properties in the state.
+It’s also attractive because you don’t need a special license to rent properties in the state.

 In Indiana, all it takes is a 10-day notice for overdue rent before you can start the eviction process.
 And from start to finish, evictions take between three weeks to four months.
-Plus, the state has no rent control, giving you the freedom to set and adjust rents as you see fit.
+Plus, the state has no rent control, allowing you to set and adjust rents as you see fit.

 Top 10 Least Landlord Friendly States in 2025

-Ever wonder why some landlords seem to have it all under control, while others are always grappling with one issue or another?
+Ever wonder why some landlords seem to have it all under control while others are constantly grappling with one issue or another?
 A lot of it boils down to where they own property.
-Let’s see 10 states where landlords might find themselves wrestling with high property taxes, tough eviction laws, and tight rent control in 2025 – making them some of the most tenant-friendly states in the country.
+Let’s look at 10 states where landlords might find themselves wrestling with high property taxes, tough eviction laws, and tight rent control in 2025—making them some of the most tenant-friendly states in the country.

 1. New York